 Joe Justice is a consultant at Scrum Inc. and inventor of the Extreme Manufacturing project management method.
 He also is the founder of Team WIKISPEED, an all-Scrum volunteer-based, "green” automotive prototyping company.

-The question of how much design to do up-front on a project is an engaging one.
-Too much design often results in overkill, complexity, and wasted effort.
-Too little design results in insufficient system structures that require later rework, additional complexity, and wasted effort.
+The question of how much design to do up-front on a project is an engaging conundrum.
+Too much design often results in excess complexity and wasted effort.
+Too little design results in a poor architecture or insufficient system structures which require expensive rework and hurt more in the...

 Implementing non-functional requirements is essential to build the right product.
 Yet teams often struggle with when and how to discover, specify, and test these requirements.
 Many teams neglect non-functional requirements up front, considering them less important or unrelated to user...

 Software design is about change.
 A good design facilitates adding features—and adding new developers to the team.
 Yet any change to the code impacts design and could damage existing functionality.
 Without design idioms and practices, the code can degrade into a "big ball of spaghetti”...